 This program is distributed in the hope that it will be useful, but WITHOUT more details.

-ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
+ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or with this program; if not, write to the Free Software Foundation, Inc., 59

 FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for